slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Consistency doesn’t result from effort; it comes from showing up.
 Long-term thinking and discipline will guarantee you an easier life.

-> *"At any given time, I’m either trying to pick up a good habit or discard a previous bad habit."
+> *"At any given time, I’m either trying to pick up a good habit or discard a previous bad habit." (...)
+"It isn’t 10k hours that creates outliers, it’s 10k iterations." (...)
+"I probably read 1-2 hours a day, and that puts me in the top 0,00001%."
 -- Naval Ravikant*

 > *"The purpose of a habit is to remove that action from self-negotiation.
 You no longer expend energy deciding whether to do it.
 You just do it."